So you want to get shredded?

 ‘I don’t know if I’d have the time to do all that.’

-‘I cook on Sunday’s and Wednesday’s if I’m running out.’
+‘I cook on Sunday’s, Wednesday’s too if I’m running out.’

 I work in an office.
 The artificial lighting and air conditioning combination aren’t ideal for human physiology so I have to make sure I’m prepared.